 By partnering directly with private sector entities in the agricultural and financial industries, UN Environment can support member countries as they transition towards sustainable land use by providing financial incentives to smallholder farmers, supply chain companies, traders and finance institutions to systematically include climate and zero-deforestation targets.

-The Land Use Finance project also contributes to the UN-REDD Programme as research has shown that initiatives to reduce commodity-driven deforestation are most impactful when they combine REDD+ programmes, jurisdictional approaches and private sector commitments.
+The Land Use Finance Unit also contributes to the UN-REDD Programme as research has shown that initiatives to reduce commodity-driven deforestation are most impactful when they combine REDD+ programmes, jurisdictional approaches and private sector commitments.

 Contact: Ivo Mulder, Finance and Private Sector Coordinator ivo.mulder(at)un.org